flatironinstitute/sciware/24_Types/main.md

 ### Numpy

 - Defines more precise dtypes based on actual bit representation
+  - Closer to types in C
+  - `mypy` and the Python typing spec don't handle these cases
-- Some extensions let you type the shape of ndarray objects
+- Some extensions (`nptyping`) let you type the actual `dtype` and even shape of `ndarray` objects
-- Do we even need to talk about this?
+  - Useful if you plan to do linear algebra

 ## Big Example